Reading and Writing (Language Arts)

 Technology & Computer Education

-St. Peter’s has a lab with 30 computers as well as computers in every classroom.
-Kindergarten uses iPads and iPods daily.
-We use them during morning literacy centers and also in Math Stations daily.
-Through classroom work and free time integral computer skills, programs and concepts are taught at all levels.
+St. Peter’s has a lab with 30 computers as well as iPads and computers throughout classrooms.
+Kindergarten visits the computer lab weekly and uses technology daily.
+We use technology during literacy centers and also in math stations daily.
+Through classroom work and free time students learn keyboard and mouse skills and technology concepts.